crispyDyne/rq-manager/readme.md

         }
 ```

-### Add sub jobs as you go
+### Add job with child jobs as you go
-Define a job that creates new subjob filled with jobs.
+Define a job that creates new a job filled with child jobs.
 ```Python
 def addSubJob(n):
     newJobArray = []